 - Crystal identification: urate, calcium pyrophosphate.

-- X-rays: may show distinctive changes, such as in rheumatoid arthritis, and osteoarthritis.
-CXR may be indicated for lung involvement in rheumatoid arthritis, SLE, vasculitis and tuberculosis.
+- X-rays: may show distinctive changes, such as in RA, and osteoarthritis.
+CXR may be indicated for lung involvement in RA, SLE, vasculitis and tuberculosis.

 - Ultrasound: soft tissue abnormalities - eg, synovial cysts.